dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 ### Modify `build.yaml`

-The filename `JaCoCo_coverage.xml` that have been used in the previous section cannot be used for Pester when we need gather coverage from multiple jobs.
+The filename `JaCoCo_coverage.xml` that has been used in the previous section cannot be used for Pester when we need to gather coverage from multiple jobs.
-There are two options
+There are two options:

 - either remove they keyword `CodeCoverageOutputFile` entirely so that the default value is used.
 The default value names the files using the PowerShell version and operating system (Linux, macOS, Windows) and with the prefix `Codecov_` (short for 'Code Coverage').
-- or you add a different specific filename, which will be used for all jobs, for example 'JaCoCo_Merge.xml'.
+- or add a different specific filename, which will be used for all jobs, for example, 'JaCoCo_Merge.xml'.

-Whatever you choose works, so choose one.
-Depending of choice, the code coverage job in Azure Pipelines need to take account for it.
+Depending on your choice, the code coverage job in Azure Pipelines needs to take account for it.
 More on that later.

 If you choose to use a specific filename the `Pester` section can look like
 this: